 This instructable documents the build of such a very small 24 line televisor completely from scrap cardboard, scavenged electronic parts a laptop and an arduino.

 The image quality is very, very low but it is built out of cardboard and it has only 24 lines.

 If you want a good display, there are much better alternatives, (pretty much everything is a better alternative).

-As you will see, my technical skills are quite limited and hence the final result is limited too.
 A lot of things that I did here were a first for me so I had to improvise and will have missed out on probably much more efficient solutions.
 So, expect some very naive approaches.